STFleming/verilator-vis/README.md

 In the hardware we can then make assignments to this structure.
 The tool will generate two versions, a SystemVerilog struct that can be included in the hardware, an a C++ header file that parses the data coming out of the simulation in the Verilator C++ top-level file and transmits it via websockets as another json object.

-In the FIFO example we can include the generated SystemVerilog struct.
+For the FIFO example we can include the generated SystemVerilog struct in our hardware.
 ```
 import verilatorVis::*;
 ```